Review: Rockford Fosgate C.L.E.A.N. amplifier gain-setting system

 Try it for yourself

-Rockford Fosgate makes eleven models of Punch amplifiers, all of which feature the C.L.E.A.N. gain-setting system:
+Rockford Fosgate makes a few models of Punch amplifiers, all of which feature the C.L.E.A.N. gain-setting system:

 P300X1 mono subwoofer amplifier, 300 watts RMS x 1 at 2 ohms